jamdvs/jamdvs/README.md

 Im Jamdvs
 I use Manjaro as my OS
-I would like to leran how to code
+I would like to learn how to code better
 I like Free and Open Source Software (GNU/Linux)